Twenty-two River Valley drug trafficking group members prosecuted, sentenced

-FORT SMITH -- Twenty-two people have been convicted and sentenced in the U.S. District Court for the parts they played in distributing drugs for a larger organization.
+FORT SMITH -- Twenty-two people have been convicted and sentenced in U.S. District Court for their parts in distributing drugs for a larger organization.

 These efforts have also led to about 6.5 kilograms of methamphetamine, 15 firearms and $146,687 derived from drug trafficking being seized, according to a news release from Fowlkes' office.

-U.S. Drug Enforcement Administration and Federal Bureau of Investigation agents launched an investigation into drug trafficking and money laundering in the Western District of Arkansas in Fall 2019, the news release states.
-Agents extensively investigated a large, River Valley-based drug trafficking organization between September of that year and September 2020.
+U.S. Drug Enforcement Administration and Federal Bureau of Investigation agents launched an investigation into drug trafficking and money laundering in the western district of Arkansas in fall 2019, the news release states.
+Agents investigated a large, River Valley-based drug trafficking organization between September of that year and September 2020.
 The group was led by Manuel "Chuy" De Jesus Perez-Echeverria, 36, of Fort Smith, according to the news release.

+James Dawson, the FBI's special agent in charge in Little Rock, said the drug trafficking ring was part of the Jalisco New Generation Cartel.
+The organization's reach extended beyond western Arkansas into Oklahoma and "all the way to Georgia," according to Dawson.

+Jarad Harper, the Drug Enforcement Administration's assistant special agent in charge in Little Rock, said his agency's laboratories are seeing methamphetamine come back 98%-100% pure.

 • Perez-Echeverria: Sentenced Oct.
 22 to 30 years in federal prison, $100 special assessment and $20,000 fine for conspiracy to distribute more than 500 grams of a mixture or substance containing methamphetamine.